MathClubISIB/mathclubisib.github.io/content/activities/udgrp/winter_2023.md

 ---
-title: "WRP Winter 2023"
+title: "UDGRP Winter 2023"
-description: "WRP Winter 2023 at the Students' Math Club at Indian Statistical Institute, Bangalore."
+description: "UDGRP Winter 2023 at the Students' Math Club at Indian Statistical Institute, Bangalore."
 summary: "9 Projects | 4 Weeks | 9 Groups | 13 Leaders | 19 Participants"
 ---

 {{< katex >}}

 {{< lead >}}
-WRP 2023 HAS BEEN OFFICIALLY CONCLUDED.
+UDGRP Winter 2023 HAS BEEN OFFICIALLY CONCLUDED.
 FIND BELOW THE TOPICS COVERED IN EACH GROUP AND LIST OF PEOPLE WHO COMPLETED THE PROJECT.
 {{< /lead >}}

-This is the home page of the WRP 2023 that will be organised by the [Math Club](/).
+This is the home page of the UDGRP Winter 2022 organised by the [Math Club](/).
+The projects start from Saturday, 29<sup>th</sup> November, 2023.
+The topics being considered this time are presented below.

 ## Knot Theory